-As part of our focus on cardiovascular disease, we’re taking a look at Ramipril.
+As part of our focus on cardiovascular disease, we’re taking a look at ramipril.
 This commonly prescribed medicine is used to help treat several conditions, including high blood pressure (also known as hypertension).
-In this blog we’re going to take a closer look at Ramipril to understand what it does and how to take it.
+In this blog we’re going to take a closer look at ramipril to understand what it does, how to take it and, ramipril side effects.

 What is Ramipril and how does it work?